Bloomberg-Beta/Manual/Manual.md

 We have presence in both San Francisco and New York.
 We've found that SF-based founders appreciate introductions to customers in New York -- we can open that door.
 We make a concerted effort to help the transition from “west to east” and “east to west.”

 We don’t care about face time -- you won’t get a “hey let’s have coffee just to catch up” every two weeks.
-But we do spring into action when we see the Bat Signal.
+We do spring into action when we see the Bat Signal.
 We adjust the intensity of how often we’re in touch with a company based on what we believe would be useful to them -- and we take feedback from companies on what they want.
 Some of our companies have asked us to do monthly, or even weekly, meetings with them, others “go into hiding” while working on their product -- we’re good either way.

 Because we may be creating our own products, we are current on tactical trends and know them firsthand.
 We don’t believe that investors and founders are fundamentally different -- we may face different risks and questions, but we’re all just trying to spark something great in this big wide world.